ElwinMan/LEIA_beheeromgeving/README.md

 ## Build

 ### With docker
+Copy the .env.example as .env in svelte_frontend and .env.docker.example in fastAPI_backend as .env.docker

+Open docker desktop and use one of the following command line.
+(If you don't have administrative permissions on your work device, the solution might be switching to the guest wifi and disable the VPN connection)

 Use the following command line to migrate the database schema on the initial build Just for the database tables/schema: